ctbngoc1/models_pima_diabetes/README.md

 #### Decision curve

 > ***Decision curve** is a plot of the net benefit as a function of the classification threshold and is used to evaluate the clinical utility of a binary classification model.
-In Decision Curve Analysis (DCA), two default treatment strategies—“Treat none” and “Treat all”—are used as reference baselines for comparison with predictive models.*
+In Decision Curve Analysis (DCA), two default treatment strategies - “Treat none” and “Treat all” - are used as reference baselines for comparison with predictive models.*

 #### Classification threshold